+Montgomery joined the Stars after spending five seasons as the head coach of the University of Denver men's hockey team (2013-18).
+He amassed a 125-57-26 record and was the second-winningest coach in college hockey during that span.
 Montgomery led Denver to back-to-back trips to the Frozen Four (2016, 2017) and helped the Pioneers capture the 2017 National Championship.
 Additionally, he guided Denver to five consecutive NCAA Tournament appearances as the team reached the NCAA Tournament every season he was at the helm.
-Montgomery posted a 70-35-15-9 mark within the National Collegiate Hockey Conference (NCHC) over those five seasons to make the Pioneers the winningest program in the five-year history of the conference.
+Montgomery posted a 70-35-15-9 mark within the National Collegiate Hockey Conference (NCHC) over those five seasons to make the Pioneers the winningest program in the fiveyear history of the conference.
 During his tenure at Denver, the team also earned two NCHC Tournament Championships in 2014 and 2018, as well as being crowned NCHC Regular Season Champions during the 2013-14 regular-season.
-A two-time finalist for the Herb Brooks Award as NCHC Coach of the Year (2016, 2017), Montgomery won the Spencer Penrose Award as national coach of the year in 2017.
+The 2017 Spencer Penrose Award winner as national coach of the year, Montgomery was also name a finalist for the Herb Brooks Award as NCHC Coach of the Year in 2016 and 2017.

 Prior to his time at the University of Denver, the native of Montreal, Que. spent three seasons as head coach and General Manager of the Dubuque Fighting Saints of the United States Hockey League (USHL) from 2010-13.
 In his three seasons, Montgomery accrued a 118-45-21 record, while leading Dubuque to two Clark Cup championships in 2011 and 2013 as well as an Anderson Cup as the USHL's regular season champions for the 2012-13 season.
 Montgomery was twice named USHL General Manager of the Year with Dubuque in 2010-11 and 2012-13.